cccbr/runningatower/content/docs/healthsafety/toweraccess/index.md

 If the trapdoor is not adjacent to a wall the provision of a sturdy barrier on three sides of the opening is more difficult but should be arranged.

 Trapdoors should never be left open when not in immediate use and should be counterweighted if possible to minimise the risk of falling shut and striking someone.

+## Heavy Objects

+Avoid carrying heavy objects by hand when making any ascent.
+Smaller objects such as individual tools may fit in a back pack.
+Large objects e.g. toolboxes, clappers, shoulkd always be raised by a suitable means e.g. a rope.

 ## Lighting